Cuomo warns scofflaw schools, seeks Chainsmokers gig fine

 The Democrat also threatened to take away state funding from schools in coronavirus hot spots that are ignoring orders to shut their doors, saying their defiance was endangering public health.

-The governor’s office said promoter In the Know Experiences violated public health law at the Southampton concert by holding a nonessential gathering and failing to enforce rules requiring people to wear masks if they couldn’t stay 6 feet (2 meters) apart.
+The governor’s office said the promoter of The Chainsmokers concert, In the Know Experiences, violated public health law at the Southampton event by holding a nonessential gathering and failing to enforce rules requiring people to wear masks if they couldn’t stay 6 feet (2 meters) apart.
+Crowds gathered near the end of the concert despite the presence of private security and town police officers.

-Cuomo called the concert, attended by more than 2,150 people “an egregious violation” of the rules.
-He said he was also temporarily revoking the ability of the Town of Southampton to issue permits for similar events.
+Cuomo called the concert, attended by more than 2,150 people, “an egregious violation” of the rules.
+The concert organizers declined comment through their promotion company.

+Cuomo said he was also temporarily revoking the ability of the Town of Southampton to issue permits for similar events without state approval.

+Supervisor Jay Schneiderman said the town has already been asking the state to weigh in on special event permits, but said he didn’t know about Cuomo’s decision until he announced it Wednesday.

+Schneiderman said “it’s a standard no other town has to go through.”

 The governor, who has for weeks lamented the failure of some local governments to enforce coronavirus restrictions, also said Wednesday that the state would send a letter to local governments warning that they would lose state funding if they didn’t enforce limits on public gatherings and schools.